-Submitted by: Kimberly Taylor TC'99, 1997-98 President, Yale College Council
+Co-Sponsorships Between Student Groups Kimberly Taylor TC'99, 1997-98 President, Yale College Council

-A powerful and effective way for a Yale undergraduate organization to raise money for its organization is through cooperation and co-sponsorship with other Yale organizations.
+A powerful and effective way for an undergraduate organization to raise money for its organization is through cooperation and co-sponsorship with other groups.
 Working with other Yale groups, an organization decreases its financial risks by sharing its overall costs; in some cases, co-sponsorship allows the opportunity to purchase or requisition items or services in bulk, thereby allowing the organizations to secure a better service or "deal" for the students and a greater margin of profit for themselves.
-The partnership has the additional benefits of increasing the word-of-mouth effect, student labor and idea pool.
+The partnership has the additional benefits of increasing publicity, student labor pool and creativity.
 Further, cosponsoring events can be an incentive for future joint or cooperative projects between organizations and thus creates a more cohesive, dynamic and involved campus.